MewsSystems/gitbook-connector-api/operations/services.md

 ## Add availability blocks

 Adds availability blocks which are used to group related [Availability update](#availability-update)s.
 This makes limiting public availability easier and more organized.
-After creation it can be referenced from [Update availability](#update-service-availability) operation using `AvailabilityBlockId` parameter.
-They can also be used to group [Reservation](reservations.md#reservation)s.

 ### Request